AndreaMovilla/Quality-Assurance/README.md

 	- ARR_funtions.py: file containing all the functions used in the scripts of this folder.

 	- Automatic_registration.py: Script to perform a basic automatic registration of images contained in a specific folder.
-Given reference fixed image and 	folder of moving images, it provides registered moving images and the 	transforms used for each one of them.

 	- Automatic_resampling.py: Script to perform a basic automatic resampling of segmentations contained in a specific folder.
-Given already registered image and 	     folder of segmentations, it provides resampled 	segmentations.

 	To run  ‘Automatic registration and resampling’: Install requirements.txt.
-Open R&R.py.
+Open Register_Resampling.py.
 An emergent window will appear, asking the user to choose between register and resampling.
 Another emergent window will appear, asking for the directories needed for the type of analysis chosen.
 An output folder with the registered images or resampled segmentations will appear in the script folder.
-All images must be in NRRD format.

-2. ‘Quantification_Analysis’: Python codes to perform volume, activity concentration and resolution quantification analysis of several PET images at once.
+2. ‘Quantification_Analysis’: Python scripts to perform volume, activity concentration and resolution quantification analysis of several PET images at once.

 	- Quality_Assurance.py: script that runs the type of quantification desired.

 	- QA_functions.py: file containing all the functions used in the scripts of this folder.

 	- QA_Volumes.py: script to perform volume quantification analysis.
-Given reference segmentations and images of moving and static studies, it provides 		volume segmentations obtained with a growing region algorithm.
-Creates and XLSX file with the volumes (in ml) of each segmentation and the recovery 		coefficient of said volumes ($RC_{VA}=\frac{Vol_{moving}}{Vol_{static}}$).

 	- QA_Activity.py: script to perform activity concentration quantification analysis.
-Given reference segmentations and images for moving and static studies, 	   it provides the activity concentration of each segmentation and its recovery coefficient ($RC_{CA}=\frac{A_{moving}}{A_{static}}$)

 	- QA_Resolution.py: script to perform resolution quantification analysis.
-Given one-plane reference segmentations of rod sectors , and images for moving and 	    static studies, it provides the contrast (C) of each sector and the number of rods recovery coefficient ($RC_R=\frac{Rods_{moving}}{Rods_{static}}$)

 	Before running, it’s important to organize the directories as follows: